How Big Are Pocket Gophers?

 Pocket gophers are the size of a small rat and can reach 10 inches in length.

-What Do Pocket Gophers Look Like?
+How Do Pocket Gophers Look Like?

 They have dark brown fur, very short tails, and very large, broad front feet with enlarged claws.